mehulagg/gitlab/doc/user/project/issues/issue_data_and_actions.md

 Click on the icon to enable/disable [notifications](../../profile/notifications.md#issue--epics--merge-request-events) for the issue.
 Notifications are automatically enabled after you participate in the issue in any way.

-- **Enable**: If you are not a participant in the discussion on that issue, but want to receive notifications on each update, subscribe to it.
-- **Disable**: If you are receiving notifications for updates to that issue but no longer want to receive them, unsubscribe from it.

 ### Reference

 - A quick "copy" button for that issue's reference, which looks like